 Stock traders rely on various indicators and complicated metrics to analyze the market.
 However, the real driving force behind stock prices is supply and demand.
 The stock market is not that complicated, and it operates like an auction.
 The sellers represent the supply side while the buyers are the demand.

-Sellers have two options when they want to dispose of their stocks.
-The first route is by setting an asking price.
-If a buyer matches that price, the exchange executes the trade, and the stocks change hands.
+Sellers have two options when they want to dispose of their stocks: setting an asking price and accepting bids.
+When dealing with asking price, the seller sets an asking price for the stock which a buyer matches, then the exchange executes the trade, and finally the stocks change hands.
 The second option a seller has is by accepting bids.
 As more potential buyers join the bid, the demand goes up then so does the price.
 However, if everyone is trying to sell, the market floods stocks.
 Sellers begin to accept lower prices to limit their losses.
 As a result, the stock price falls.

 Companies have various mechanisms for stabilizing their stock prices.
 When the supply is greater than the demand, the stock prices can hit rock-bottom.
 To prevent this, the company buys back some of its shares at the market price.
 The goal is to limit supply in a process known as delisting.
 Conversely, excess demand requires issuing new shares to the public through IPOs or spinoffs.

 What Causes Traders to Buy or Sell Stocks?

 Understanding supply and demand is one thing.
 However, you need to know what causes the supply and demand to change in the first place.
 This way, you are not caught by surprise.
 Traders usually buy or sell their stocks based on specific information.
 Here are some of the factors that cause traders to buy or sell stocks.